IBM/cp4waiops-gitops/docs/README.md

 <!-- ![IBM Cloud Pak GitOps](./images/cpk-gitops.png) -->

-## Install Cloud Pak for Watson AIOps using GitOps
+## Installing Cloud Pak for Watson AIOps using GitOps

 <!-- Please refer to the following documents and decide how you want to deploy CP4WAIOps:-->